nanograv/PINT/docs/explanation.rst

 Astronomy, by Lorimer and Kramer.
-This document is aimed at using PINT specifically, and may also be more understandable if you have used other pulsar timing software, TEMPO_ or TEMPO2_, though we hope that you will fint PINT sufficient for all your needs!
+This document is aimed at using PINT specifically, and may also be more understandable if you have used other pulsar timing software, TEMPO_ or TEMPO2_, though we hope that you will find PINT sufficient for all your needs!

 .. _TEMPO: http://tempo.sourceforge.net/
 .. _TEMPO2: https://www.atnf.csiro.au/research/pulsar/tempo2/